kylemsguy/tcas-mobile/README.md

 ===========
 This app allows people to access http://twocansandstring.com/ from their Android phone

 The *master* branch will contain the latest stable version of the app once it's finished.
-The IDE used is Eclipse with the Android ADT.

 The *devel* branch contains the latest development of the app.
 The IDE used is Android Studio.